the-turing-way/the-turing-way/Chapter_Version_Control.md

 When you restore from a backup, you are going back in time: I want to restore the last version, or to yesterday's (last week's) version.
 When you restore from a versioning system, you go back to a decision: I want to restore my former version, or an alternative version (a different branch),  because that one turns out to be the better solution or approach.
 Backup is a special case of versioning.

 There are numerous tools for versioning, and the best know one is git and its web-based version, Github.
-(They are not really strongly different, in that you can use GitHub as the remote repository for your local git repository).

 ------